Explore FREE downloadable educational materials.

 The first cell-based influenza vaccine, Flucelvax, was approved by the FDA in 2012, using canine (dog) kidney cells instead of chicken embryos to produce the vaccine.
 In 2013, Flublok, a recombinant influenza vaccine using armyworm caterpillar cells instead of chicken embryos for production, was approved for use in adults 18 to 49 years of age.
 Flublok quadrivalent received FDA approval for use in adults 18 and older in July of 2016.

 On June 26, 2014, the CDC recommended giving FluMist to healthy children between 2 and 8 years of age instead of inactivated injectable influenza vaccines but, 2 years later, in June 2016, the CDC withdrew its recommendation based on data which determined that the vaccine was completely ineffective in preventing influenza.
 On February 21, 2018, the CDC reinstated a new formulation of FluMist in advance of the 2018-2019 flu season.
-Vaccine efficacy studies on this new formulation of FluMist have not been completed, therefore it is unknown whether the vaccine offers any protection from influenza.
+Vaccine effectiveness studies on this new formulation of FluMist have not been completed, therefore it is unknown whether the vaccine offers any protection from influenza.
 The CDC voted against recommending FluMist over the available inactivated injectable influenza vaccines but stated it could be considered as an option, if appropriate.

 In 2015, the FDA approved FLUAD, a trivalent influenza vaccine containing MF 59, a squalene oil adjuvant that hyper-stimulates the immune system to produce more antibodies, for use in adults 65 and older.
 The licensing of FLUAD was fast-tracked by the FDA despite concerns over the use of the squalene adjuvant and its association with immune and neurological disorders.